- 1. Test for basic tablet app quality

 xlargescreens.
 You can also provide layouts that are loaded based on the screen's shortest dimension or the minimum available width and height.

-- At a minimum, customize dimensions such as font sizes, margins, spacing for larger screens, to improve use of space and content legibility.
+- At a minimum, customize dimensions such as font sizes, margins, and spacing for larger screens, to improve use of space and content legibility.

 - Adjust positioning of UI controls so that they are easily accessible to users when holding a tablet, such as toward the sides when in landscape orientation.